plaidml/tpp-mlir/tpp-run/README.md

  * Run the kernel function, passing those tensors as arguments
    * Run multiple times and output statistics in benchmark mode
  * Run the `return` function to print/cleanup the results

+Note: We're using a new benchmark harness (in `benchmarks/harness`) to discover paths, args, etc.

 ## Implementation